- Read our review guidelines

 Step 3: Forward Paddling

 Then, alternate this step with the opposite blade in the water.
-You should now be moving forwards with this alternating action repeated.
+You should now be moving forwards with this alternating action repeated for each of the paddle blades.

 This video demonstrates the motion.